 2. Pay your application fees

-- have a Visa®, MasterCard® or American Express® credit card;
+- Visa®, MasterCard® or American Express® credit card.

 - Fill the receipt form and bring it with you when you go to pay your fees.

 - Include the completed payment receipt form (IMM 5401) with your application.